CakeML/cakeml/examples/lpr_checker/README.md

-An LRAT checker built on CakeML
+An LPR checker built on CakeML

 [array](array):
 Improving the LRAT checker with arrays (manually)